 The story of our journey across Finland, Norway and Sweden on two wheels.

-Our goal is to reach the Nordkapp which is the most Northern point of Europe, starting at the bottom of Finland and ending back in Stockholm.
+Our primary goal was to reach the Nordkapp which is the most northern point of Europe, starting at the bottom of Finland and ending back in Stockholm.

-We have 16 days in August and September 2025 at our disposal.
-Two Yamaha T7s will be prepped to carry us around the back roads of Scandinavia.
+Over 16 days in August and September 2025 we travelled on two Yamaha T7s around the back roads of Scandinavia.

 Afro-European and speaker of broken Swedish.